 Basically, while they’re having fun with it, this is also “just” a job.
 Albeit a somewhat different job than most people have.

 Hell House LLC uses the classic tricks, but it works

 It’s not that there’s anything insanely innovative about Hell House LLC.
 In fact, you feel like you’re getting a peek backstage at a pretty conventional haunted house.
 But to me, this is exactly what works so well.
 It’s like a magician showing you how the tricks work, and then the real magic happens.

 The creepy and scary elements are wonderfully simple.
 It’s nothing crazy elaborate, but more of the sneaky kind.
 You know, the kinds where someone is suddenly standing in the hallway.
 Then they disappear only to reappear again.
 Oh yeah, and was it a mannequin or a person?
 Or maybe a prank from one of the guys?
 Nobody knows for sure, including the audience.

 Because Hell House isn’t hung up on effects, the story needs to be carried forward by the characters.
 This means the cast needs to be on point and I’m very happy to say that they all do amazing work.

-Sometimes the documentary style found footage seem forced or a bit off beat.
+Sometimes the documentary-style found footage seems forced or a bit off-beat.
 Not this one!
 You have no problem believing the friendship – or the issues – between these people.
 There’s the goofy slacker, who tries to be good, but no one really notices when he is.
 Also, he’s the group prankster, so obviously they blame him for all the strange little things.
 I would too.

 Stephen Cognetti wrote and directed Hell House LLC.
 This is his feature film debut on both counts, which I was surprised to see.
 Previously, Stephen Cognetti has written and directed three short films, which no doubt is the reason why this debut works so well.